Tuesday, 28 October 2025

 The CSIAP Introduces QR Code for Easy Access to Cascade-Related Resources

 The Climate Smart Irrigated Agriculture Project (CSIAP) has introduced a QR code system to provide convenient access to cascade-related print and electronic materials through the CSIAP website.
-This initiative aims to promote transparency, knowledge sharing, and accessibility among project stakeholders and the general public.
-With the commencement of the project’s second phase, CSIAP has shifted its full focus toward implementing all interventions through the cascade approach.
-The cascade-based model emphasises localised planning and integrated resource management, ensuring sustainable development and community participation at the grassroots level.
+This initiative is designed to promote transparency, knowledge sharing, and easy accessibility among project stakeholders, researchers, policymakers, and the general public.